Open Menu Close Menu Open Search Close Search

 Where to Apply for your Visa

 The US consulate will give you instructions about visa application fees, forms, and timelines.
-However, you should be prepared to have at least the following with you when applying for your new visa:
+However, you should be prepared to have at least the items listed for your visa category below.

 • Visa Reciprocity fee